 Once back in California, Condos continued fabricating cars and working in a metal fabricating shop.
 In 1961 Condos purchased his first I.H.
-Scout a move which would eventually change the path of his career.
-He purchased the Scout so that his hunting trips to Nevada, Montana and Idaho would be easier.
-On the trips he realized the need for different accessories for the Scout.
-With his welding skills he began making accessories for the Scout.
+Scout a move that would eventually change the path of his career.
+He purchased the Scout so that his hunting trips to Nevada, Montana, and Idaho would be easier.
+On the trips, he realized the need for different accessories for the Scout.
+With his welding skills, he began making accessories for the Scout.
 He worked with Frank Ferro and the two would discuss accessories that would be useful for both Jeeps and Scouts.
 The two men started their own company, Con-Ferr in 1961.

 Once back in Southern California Condos, Pearlman and friends got together and discussed the idea.
-For the first time “Off-Road” was used to describe what had been previously been termed “four wheeling.”
-Condos felt that the term off-road captured the sport and found the term more all encompassing than four wheeling.
+For the first time, “Off-Road” was used to describe what had been previously been termed “four-wheeling.”
+Condos felt that the term off-road captured the sport and found the term more all-encompassing than four wheeling.
 The term would allow for the inclusion of dirt bikes and buggies.
 At the meeting Condos came up with the name, National Off-Road Racing Association (NORRA) and truly coined the term “Off-Road”.
-“Off-Road” is now apart of the American vocabulary.
+“Off-Road” is now part of the American vocabulary.
 Only Condos came up with the initial $500 to match Pearlman’s to start the organization and therefore became a fifty percent owner of NORRA.
 As a fifty-fifty owner Condos actively participated in the planning of the early Baja 1000.
 In the beginning Condos and Pearlman worked together running NORRA.
 In 1969 they amicably went their separate ways and Condos sold his share of NORRA.
-Condos took on the organization of the Mint 500, sponsored by the Mint Casino in Las Vegas.
+Condos took on the organization of the Mint 400, sponsored by the Mint Casino in Las Vegas.
 The race remained popular for two decades with one of the biggest cash purses of any race.

 Sources: Telephone Interview with Pete Condos, May 2006.